Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

       * _Keywords:_ authoritarian politics, media control, democratic legitimacy, authoritarian resilience, comparative public opinion.

 ## Work in Progress
-  * "Can Conservatives Be Persuaded to Support Welfare?
+  * "Can Conservatives Be Persuaded?
 The Framing Effect on Conservatives' Support for Universal Basic Income in the US." [[pre-analysis plan](https://osf.io/bcuqe/)]
   * "Attitudes toward Internal Migrants and Support for Redistribution: Evidence from Shanghai," with [Hsu Yumin Wang](https://hsuyuminwang.com/).

 {% if author.googlescholar %}